seangaff/Accessible-ANPR/README.md

 The project will include the selection of hardware and ML model as well as the development of a prototype and the analysis of the performance of the prototype against a range of benchmarks.

 ## Object-detection-Testing

-Experimenting with object detection of cars and comparing Tensorflow and TFlite
+Experimenting with object detection and taking input from various sources.
+Using Python, OpenCV and YoloV4-Tiny.
+Testing reading from a webcam,and video file.
+Testing on Apple M1 chip and Raspberry Pi 4.